salimisler28/CoinList/README.md

 ### Presentation Layer

 Presentation Layer contains UI (Jetpack Compose) and ViewModel.
-UI interacts with ViewModel by screen state
+UI interacts with ViewModel by screen state.
+There is not any navigation library, that's why it just show Detail Screen when you click an item in List Screen